zone117x/DirtyText/README.md

 Hello {contact first name}, this is {my first name}...
 ```
 However, this is often a confusing and unintuitive user experience - particularly for any unsavvy users.
 We couldn't find any existing solutions for this problem so we built our own.
-We find it too useful to keep it to ourselves!
+We found it too useful to keep it to ourselves!